qdoop/nexterr/README.md

 if an output line matches an error/warning line pattern source code location and textual information are extracted.

-Uppon scripts completion the collected information are sequentially presented to the user.
+Uppon script's completion the collected information are sequentially presented to the user.

 For each build error/warning the editor switches to the corresponding source code location, highlights it and a MessageBox describes the problem.

-The user may fix this error or just move to the next one by clossing the MessageBox.
+The user may fix this error or just move to the next one by closing the MessageBox.

 ## Requirements